About the Journal

 The published articles are assigned DOIs (the National Library is a member of CrossRef).

-Why is the journal published by the National Library
+Why is the journal published by the National Library?

 Every year, Lithuania’s National Library processes thousands and thousands of data related to information services provided for publishers, readers and other users, thus laying the groundwork for the analysis of such data.
-According to the Law on Libraries of the Republic of Lithuania, the National Library’s remit is to build a single integrated library information system of Lithuania uniting various roles of information and communication professionals including scholars and researchers.
+According to the Law on Libraries of the Republic of Lithuania, the National Library’s remit is to build a single integrated library information system of Lithuania uniting various roles of information and communication professionals, including scholars and researchers.
 The Library, being a member of the International Federation of Library Associations and Institutions (IFLA), has an objective to make a platform for researchers from various countries oriented at publishing the most relevant material.

-By common accord of the National Library’s Scientific Council, its Director-General and the journal’s Editorial Board, research publications should help find answers, both nationally and internationally, to the most urgent issues in the fields of librarianship, media and publishing, information policy, management of big data and communication (especially political communication).
+By common accord of the National Library’s Scientific Council, its Director-General and the journal’s Editorial Board, research publications should help to find answers, both nationally and internationally, to the most urgent issues in the fields of librarianship, media and publishing, information policy, management of big data and communication (especially political communication).

-Authors should present the following information together with the text in English and Lithuanian: place of work and its address, occupational title, educational degree and contact information (phone and e-mail).
-This information should be indicated on the left side of the first page.
-In the published article, the dates of its submission to the Editorial Board and of the final acceptance for publishing should be indicated together with the publication’s title, issue number and publishing year and, on the last page, the date of the article’s submission .
+Authors are asked to present the following information in English and Lithuanian together with the paper’s text: place of work and its address, occupational title, scientific degree and contact information (phone and e-mail address).
+It is indicated on the left of the first page.
+When the paper is published, the dates of its submission to the Editorial Board and of the final acceptance for publishing is indicated together with the publication’s title, its issue and publishing year and, on the last page, the date of the paper’s submission for publication.

-Composition of the article
+Structure of the paper

 Requirements for texts

-Submission of the text
+Submission of the paper

-Sources and literature should be indicated after the article by using the Insert Footnote option; the font size should be 10 points.
+Sources and literature should be indicated after the main text by using the option “Insert Footnote” (font size 10-pt).

-Presentation of sources within the article
+Presentation of sources

 If necessary, authors may consult the Editorial Board or refer to the established standards for bibliographic referencing LST ISO 690 and LST ISO 690-2.